rajeevbrahma/temprepo/README.md

 Step 6 : Connect to the chain from the other(warehouse,retailstore) containers.

-Step 6.1 : copy the command that given when you started the chain in farmland and
+Step 6.1 : copy the command that given when you started the chain in farmland.

 ![alt-tag](https://github.com/rajeevbrahma/temprepo/blob/master/screenshots/d12.png)

-Step 6.2 : run that command in other contatiners.
+Step 6.2 : Run that command in other contatiners.

 ![alt-tag](https://github.com/rajeevbrahma/temprepo/blob/master/screenshots/d13.png)